 As part of promoting and supporting Alberta artists and their work, we’re accepting submissions for display in the gallery section of this site.
-To keep the quality of this gallery as high as possible, we’re requiring submissions to meet some basic standards so we can make the gallery maintenance easy and efficient.
+We’re requiring artwork submissions meet some basic standards so we can make the gallery maintenance easy and efficient.

 Submit your Artwork